pablomarcel/travel-journal/README.md

 ## Get One Comment

-Path id parameter is a hexadecimal id.
+Path `id` field is a hexadecimal id.
 Responses for failures will include a field of error.

-Example good request: `curl http://localhost:8000/api/comments/post/6304549cae0ccea9638cad1e`
+Example good request: `curl http://localhost:5000/api/comments/post/6304549cae0ccea9638cad1e`

 Example response: ```[]```